What Is a Gantt Chart?

-Can I Personalize my Gantt Chart?
+Can I Customize my Gantt Chart?

-Of course.
+There are many ways to customize the ProjectManager.com Gantt chart to suit your way of working.
 If you don’t want all the default options to show – or if you want even more options on display, navigate to the Gantt chart settings of your project management software and select what you want to see.

 One of the easiest and most common things to fiddle with is the division of time that is displayed on the Gantt chart.
 There are two ‘levels’ of time displayed, normally the week and then the day.
 You can change the top tier to show weeks, months, quarters or even years and make the lower tier reflect the smaller division of time.

-How do I print a Gantt Chart?
+How Do I Print a Gantt Chart?

 With care!
 Gantt charts are often difficult to print because they stretch horizontally over several pages.
 You used to often see project schedules printed and taped together then hung on the wall, but today most teams try to save the paper and work as far as possible online.